-Colin Beavan’s writing, speaking, consulting and activism have encouraged tens of thousands of people to examine their lives to discover what’s really important to them.
-The resulting “transformative adjustments” that people make allow them to live more in line with their true values and aspirations, both for their own lives and the world.
-It is Colin’s mission to wake people up, on both individual and collective levels, to ways of life and doing business that are healthier and happier for individuals, for our society, and for our world.
+Colin Beavan’s writing, speaking, coaching, consulting and activism have encouraged hundreds of thousands of people, businesses, colleges and governments to discover ways of living and operating that are better for themselves, for their communities and for the world.
+It is Colin’s mission to wake people up, on an individual and collective level, to ways of life and doing business that are healthier and happier for individuals, for our society, and for our world.
 (You can find his short bio here and his full curriculum vitae here).

 Colin Beavan is among the world’s best known spokespeople on environmental issues, consumerism and human quality of life.
 He was called “one of the ten most influential men” by MSN, an “eco-illuminator” by Elle Magazine, a “best green ambassador” by Treehugger.com, and his blog was selected as one of the top 15 environmental blogs by Time Magazine.
-He has spoken at and consulted to the hippest of brands–from eBay to CliffBar, from Northface to Ideo–and has been invited to speak everywhere from California to the Czech Republic.
+He has spoken at and consulted to numerous brands–from eBay to CliffBar, from Northface to Ideo–and has been invited to speak everywhere from California to the Czech Republic.
 Colin’s work has been the subject of stories in the New York Times, The Guardian, Le Monde and literally hundreds of other national and international news outlets.
 Colin has appeared on The Colbert Report, Good Morning America, Nightline and countless other TV and radio shows.

 Colin’s most recent book is How to Be Alive: A Guide to the Kind of Happiness that Helps the World, published by Dey Street Books (a division of HarperCollins).
 No Impact Man, Colin’s previous book, is required reading on over 100 American college campuses at last count.
 It has been translated into 15 languages.
 His documentary film, also called No Impact Man, was featured at Sundance and has been shown in theaters and on TV around the world.
 Some 50,000 people have been through No Impact Week, an immersive educational experience run by his non-profit.